wforbes/node-docker/README.md

 	- This `up` command has multiple options depending on whether the containers are already running or not.
 By default, if new changes are detected, it will stop/recreate containers and preserve their volumes. (from: [Docker Compose docs for 'up'](https://docs.docker.com/compose/reference/up/))
 - Notice that listing the running container with `docker ps -a` will show a different name now, like `node-docker_node-app_1`.
 This name must be used instead of `node-app` with commands like `exec` to see inside it.
 - `docker-compose down -v` will stop and remove the running container(s)
 - After making changes to the project, running `docker-compose up -d` again won't rebuild the image.
 It just looks for an image by name, if it exists it just runs it.
+	- An example would be changing the port for the app.
+That'd include changing the Dockerfile ENV PORT line, the ports line in docker-compose.yml file, the .env file, and the port variable in index.js.
+Using the 'docker-compose up -d' command alone won't rebuild the image to reflect this change.
 	- Adding the `--build` option to the command forces it to rebuild the image
 	- Full command: `docker-compose up -d --build`

 <span style="font-size:0.7em">(video timestamp 1:20:25)</span>

+#### Setting up to deploy to dev and prod environments